triamnetwork/triam-docs/docs/new_features_in_version2.md

 | CHANGE_ASSET_MALFORMED_NATIVE_ASSET | -11 | From version 10, we don't use native asset in trustline |

 ### Limit Asset
-**LimitAsset** is used to stop issuing more amount of the tokens.This will prevent the inflation.
+**LimitAsset** is used to stop issuing more amount of the tokens.
+This will prevent the inflation.
 | Fields | Param Type | Description |
 | --- | --- | --- |
 | asset | Asset |  The token will be limited|